sccn/sccn.github.io/tutorials/05_Preprocess/rereferencing.md

 ![Image:Pop_reref7.png](/assets/images/Pop_reref7.png)

-Then press *OK* to actually re-reference your data.
+Then press *Ok* to actually re-reference your data.
 Your data is now average referenced and you have added back Cz (the original reference) to the data.
 The reason for this overly complex procedure is that the reference channel can have a location and that this location needs to be declared in the channel editor so it can be plotted along with other channels.